- Education and Science»

 The right technique

 A combination of proper hand washing with clean, well cooked food can significantly reduce risk of disease and thus decongest hospitals.
 All Utensils should be cleaned with adequate clean water and soap and should be allowed to dry thoroughly before use.
-All food to be eaten raw such as fruit and vegetables should be effectively washed with clean water, to cleanse them of pesticides and where necessary be treated with salt solutions to further reduce bacteria.
+All food to be eaten raw like fruits and vegetables should be thoroughly washed with clean water, to cleanse them of pesticides and where necessary be treated with warm salt solutions to further reduce bacteria.

 How to wash hands